 In this subsection we state the generalization of the result of \cite{Lu_Tu_Zhang_Zheng_On_semistability_of_Albanese_maps} to the case of an arbitrary map $(X,\Delta) \to T$ where $(X,\Delta)$ is klt and $-K_{X/T}-\Delta$ is nef.
 As described in \autoref{sec:flatness} our argument is very similar to the one given in \emph{loc.cit}.

 \begin{proposition} Let $f \colon (X,\Delta) \to T$ be a morphism from a normal, projective klt pair to a smooth variety such that $-K_{X/T}-\Delta$ is nef.
-Then $\Delta$ does not contain any irreducible components of the fibres of $f$, the morphism $f$ is flat and all its fibres are reduced. \end{proposition}
+Then $\Delta$ does not contain any irreducible components of the fibers of $f$, the morphism $f$ is flat and all its fibers are reduced. \end{proposition}

 \begin{proof}